Physical and Mental Exercise for Dogs

 Not all dogs require the mental stimulation of extended training programs, and we understand that this won’t fit every lifestyle, but there are other ways to exercise your dog’s brain.

 Dogs love to sniff!
-Setting up foraging hunts in the yard with our Freeze-Dried Bites is an excellent time for dogs.
+Setting up foraging hunts in the yard with some treats is an excellent time for dogs.
 You will also find that there are lots of puzzles and enrichment toys available for pets, you just need to pop in some treats for your dog to sniff out.

 Another activity that calls on their natural instincts are bones.
 A raw meaty bone can be swapped out for a meal to not only help clean your dog’s teeth, but to provide them with mental stimulation.
 The challenge of ripping meat off a bone and having a bit of a gnaw might seem pretty gross for us humans, but for most dogs this is livin’.
 If you’re not sure which bones are suitable for your dog, we have a handy guide on bones to help.